Xampy/angular-capis-generator/README.md

 ## Usage
 To generate your api.
 You need to create a javascript file at the root of your project and copy and paste the code below.

+### We recommend you to create this file at the the root of you project otherwise you will ask to do some other configuration.
+You've been warned..

 ``` javascript
 const api_service_generator = require("angular-capis-generator");